IgorBG/SCM/lectures/lot_size_optimization/lot_size_optimization.md

 ### Balancing methods

-Explanation with a simple example: a bus ticket from city A to B costs BGN 10.
-A combo ticket is also available - one way + return.
-The passenger has the freedom to choose - to buy one combo ticket or to buy 2 separate tickets.
-At the price of a ticket-combo = BGN 20, both options are equally profitable.
-If the price of a ticket-combo = 18 BGN, the distributed or average price of one ticket is 9 BGN.
-In this case, it makes sense to buy a ticket-combo.
-If the price of a combo ticket = BGN 21 - it is more profitable to buy 2 separate tickets.
+Explanation with an abstract example: one-way ticket between cities A to B costs 10 EUR.
+A combo ticket is also available.
+The passenger can choose - to buy one combo ticket or to buy 2 separate tickets.
+At the price of a ticket-combo = 20 EUR, both options are equal in terms of costs.
+If the price of a combo-ticket = 18 EUR, the distributed price of one ticket would be 9 EUR.
+Here it makes sense to buy the combo-ticket.
+If the price of one combo ticket is 21 EUR - it is reasonable to buy 2 separate tickets.

 Another example: for a certain number of passengers, it may be advantageous to change different combinations of a car, minibus, bus, as well as combinations of several cars, or a combination of a minibus and a bus.
 Each combination can be valued and a decision made about its use for a specific number of passengers.